Gladstone Park: Our Quirky Past

 Strange Bedfellows Leave a Fitting Legacy

-What is for sure is that the Caldwell Reserve ran near what was called the “northern Indian line,” over which Indigenous Peoples were not supposed to tread or impede.
-Created by one of many Treaties of St. Louis, this 1816 version established the northernmost boundary of the 20-mile strip of land that gave the White Man direct and strategic water passage — without Native American interference — from Lake Michigan to the Illinois River.
+What is for sure is that the Caldwell Reserve ran near what was called the “northern Indian line,” over which Indigenous Peoples were not supposed to tread.
+Created by one of many Treaties of St. Louis, this 1816 version established the northernmost boundary of a 20-mile wide strip of land that took property from the Native Americans to create a direct and strategic water passage from Lake Michigan to the Illinois River for the White Man’s exclusive use.
+From there they could make the vital connection to the Mississippi River, the easternmost line of the Louisiana Territory and gateway to the West since1805.
 The so-called “Chicago Portage” positioned Fort Dearborn (Chicago) roughly in the middle at its extreme eastern end, giving it a 10-mile buffer both north and south.
 The Sauganash Community Association further places the northern boundary of the passage along the village’s Rogers Avenue just north of the Chicago River.
 If we extrapolate, we have to conclude that the community that was to become Gladstone Park was in or very close to this northern Indian line that also defined the northern limits of the Chicago Portage.

 Sullivan indian line map.png